 coverage, conditions, and term of the insurance; the premium and rate charged and taxes collected from the insured; and the name and address of the insured and insurer.
 If the direct risk is assumed by more than one insurer, the document shall state the name and address and proportion of the entire direct risk assumed by each insurer.
 A surplus lines agent may not delegate the duty to issue any such document to producing general lines agents without prior written authority from the surplus lines insurer.
-A general lines agent may issue any such document only if the agent has prior written authority from the surplus lines agent must maintain copies of the authorization from the surplus lines insurer and the delegation to the producing general lines agent.
-The producing agent must maintain copies of the written delegation from the surplus lines agent and copies of any evidence of coverage or certificate of insurance which the producing agent jursuant to this section must include the name and address of the authorizing surplus lines agent.
+A general lines agent may issue any such document only if the agent has prior written authority from the surplus lines agent.
+The surplus lines agent must maintain copies of the authorization from the surplus lines insurer and the delegation to the producing general lines agent.
+The producing agent must maintain copies of the written delegation from the surplus lines agent and copies of any evidence of coverage or certificate of insurance which the producing agent issues or delivers.
+Any evidence of coverage issued by a producing agent pursuant to this section must include the name and address of the authorizing surplus lines agent.

-626.928 Surplus lines agent's bond.-Prior to issuance of license, the applicant shall file with the department, and thereafter for as long as any such license remains in effect, shall keep in force and unimpaired, a bond in favor of the department in the penal sum of not less than $\underline{550,000}$, $\underline{55,000}$, aggregate liability, with authorized corporate surety or sureties approved by the department.
+626.928 Surplus lines agent's bond.-Prior to issuance of license, the applicant shall file with the department, and thereafter for as long as any such license remains in effect, shall keep in force and unimpaired, a bond in favor of the department in the penal sum of not less than \$50,000 \$5,000, aggregate liability, with authorized corporate surety or sureties approved by the department.
 The department may, in its discretion, require a bond in a larger amount commensurate with the volume of surplus lines business transacted or to be transacted by a particular surplus lines agent.
 The bond shall be conditioned that the surplus lines agent will faithfully conduct business under the license in accordance with the provisions of the Surplus Lines Law and rules and regulations of the department for the effectuation thereof and that the licensee will promptly remit to the department the taxes as provided for by such law.
 No such bond shall be terminated unless not less than 30 days' prior written notice thereof is given the licensee and filed with the department.